jwoloschuk/Reporducible_Research-Course_Project_2/US_NOAA_Storm_Analysis.md

 The basic goal of this assignment is to explore the NOAA Storm Database and answer some basic questions about severe weather events.
 You must use the database to answer the questions below and show the code for your entire analysis.
 Your analysis can consist of tables, figures, or other summaries.
 You may use any R package you want to support your analysis.

-## 1) Synopsos
+## 1) Synopsis

-TK

 The US National Oceanic and Atmospheric Administration's (NOAA) storm database tracks characteristics of major storms and weather events in the United States between 1950 and 2011.
 This database includes when and where these weather events occur, as well as estimates of any fatalities, injuries, and property damage.
 In this analysis we seek to describe the type of major storm or weather event that have caused the greatest human health and economic cost in the United States.
 For the analysis, we have focused our attention weather events after January 1, 2000 given the greater completeness of the dataset.

-Our overall hypothesis is that XXXXXX

-From the NOAA storm dataset, we found that XXXX
+Our overall hypothesis is that Tornadoes will acount for the largest number of deaths and injuries due to the severity of events and the numerous yearly occuranaces.
+While it is expected that Hurricanes will account for the largest total economic damage.

+From the NOAA storm dataset, we found that on average property damage greatly exceeds damage to corps.
+It was also determined that Flooding has casued the greatest total economic damage (although it is unclear what amount of Flooding is due to Hurricanes/Stormy Seas).
+It was also determined that Tornandos have caused the largest number of deaths and injuries.

 ## 2) Data Processing